-Day 20 - Waterton Park to West Glacier (Going to the Sun Road, Montana) - 146 km/91 miIf you're travelling between June 1st and October 31st, the easiest way to get from Waterton to Glacier National Park, Montana, is through the Chief Mountain border crossing.
-This crossing is open from 0700 to 2200 daily. full details
+Day 20 - Waterton Park to West Glacier (Going to the Sun Road, Montana) - 146 km/91 miIf you're travelling between early June and late October, the easiest way to get from Waterton to Glacier National Park, Montana, is through the Chief Mountain border crossing.
+This crossing is open from 0700 to 2200 daily.full details

-If you're crossing the border from November to the end of May, the next closest port of entry to the USA is at Carway, south of Cardston.
+Between November and the end of May, the next closest port of entry to the USA is at Carway, south of Cardston.
 Guests travelling on foreign passports (passports issued by countries other than Canada and the USA) may need to complete immigration formalities at the border.
 Be aware that there is a restriction on some foodstuffs which may be taken into the USA, particularly fruit.

 From the Chief Mountain border crossing, it's a spectacular drive south, through the small town of Babb to St Mary.
 St Mary is at the eastern end of the Going to the Sun Road, one of the most amazing highlights of Glacier National Park.
-The road is closed for most of the year, generally opening around the end of June and remaining open until the snow forces its closure in late September/early October.
-Traffic on this road is restricted to vehicles 21 feet or shorter - the Pleasure-Way Excel DVC Deluxe Van Camper is the only vehicle in our CanaDream fleet which can safely navigate this road.
+The road is closed for most of the year, generally opening around the end of June and remaining open until the snow forces its closure in mid to late September.
+Traffic on this road is restricted to vehicles 21 feet or shorter so travelling this in your RV is not an option.
 From 1 July to 31 August, the US National Parks Service operates a free shuttle which will pick up and drop off at many points along the road.
-Outside of this time, Red Bus Tours operate over this route.
+Red Bus Tours also operate over this route from the day the road opens to the day it closes.
 Check at the Visitor Centre in St Mary for rates and times.

-To truly appreciate the Going to the Sun Road, you should allow enough time to travel it in both directions.
+To truly appreciate the Going to the Sun Road, you should allow enough time to travel it in each direction.

 This border crossing is open year round between 7.00am and 11.00pm.
 US Highway 1 becomes Canadian Highway 21 at Rykerts, 11km south of Creston, BC.
 Nestled in the Creston Valley, between the Selkirk and Purcell Mountains, the attractive town of Creston presides over a broad and fertile river valley where the Kootenay River comes home to Kootenay Lake.
 Also known as "The Valley of the Swans", the Creston Valley is a breathtaking combination of snow-capped mountain peaks, waving fields of grain, deep clear lakes, quiet mountain streams and wide-open spaces.
 It's an agricultural region, with dairy farms and orchards dotting the surrounding landscape.